cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-accessibility.md

 > *Figure 5.2 Percent and location of the total population who are 65 and older on the Diné Reservation.*

+### How did we map that?
+To make this map, we divided the population above 65 years old by the total population and rounded it to the ones place, using the formula below.

 ![65Up](https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/65upcode5-%25.jpg?raw=true "65 and up sample code")